bbeckley-hub/staphscope-typing-tool/README.md

 A: Yes!
 Open‑source under MIT License.
 Free for academic, clinical, and commercial use.

 **Q: What makes StaphScope different from other tools?**
-A: *S. aureus*-optimized, integrates 6 analysis types, runs 8‑10× faster, and now includes **dynamic grouping by typing** and a **mutation tab** – features no other tool offers.
+A: *S. aureus*-optimized, integrates 7 analysis types (including agr), runs 8‑10× faster, and now offers **both gene‑centric and sample‑centric reports** with **full dynamic grouping** including agr and four‑way typing – features no other tool offers.

 **Q: Can I use StaphScope for clinical diagnosis?**
 A: StaphScope is a research tool.
 While highly accurate, results should be validated with orthogonal methods for clinical decision‑making.